-I noticed a lot of things about Paris and the main thing for me was the metro, I noticed there was a lot of graffiti and homeless people around and I felt so sorry for them.
-Also the smell was horrendous!
+I noticed a lot of things about Paris and the main thing for me was the metro; I saw there was a lot of graffiti and homeless people around and I felt so sorry for them.
+Also, the smell was horrendous!
 It smelt of urine and just unclean.
 Note to self: never complain about the state of cleanliness of the London Underground.
-There were a lot of buskers on the metro and it got a bit wearing after a while.
+There were a lot of buskers on the metro, and it got a bit wearing after a while.

 I felt Paris was simply overpriced and for what reason I have no idea.
-For me it was the food and it really grated me, may be have been because I was on a budget but I just did not like the prices.
-The only thing I was grateful for was my three day travel ticket, I used it to the max to get my money’s worth.
+For me, it was the food, and it grated me, maybe because I was on a budget, but I just did not like the prices.
+The only thing I was grateful for was my three-day travel ticket; I used it to the max to get my money’s worth.

-I arrived at my hotel before check-in, I picked a hotel which was about 10 minute walk from the Eiffel Tower so thought I would take a stroll there and back to see what was around the area.
-I found the tower to be beautiful during the day but I was really looking forward to seeing it at night.
+I arrived at my hotel before check-in, I picked a hotel which was about 10-minute walk from the Eiffel Tower so thought I would take a stroll there and back to see what was around the area.
+I found the tower to be beautiful during the day, but I was looking forward to seeing it at night.

-I would recommend seeing the Eiffel Tower at night, it looked beautiful.
-In general Paris looked so much better at night when it was lit up.
-I took the option to go to the summit and I was SCARED.
+I would recommend seeing the Eiffel Tower at night; it looked beautiful.
+In general, Paris looked so much better at night when it was lit up.
+I took the option to go to the summit, and I was SCARED.
 I mean scared I have a slight fear of heights, I can do most things as long as I am dead in the centre and not too close to the edges in case I trip and fall.
-Nevertheless, it had to be done, there is no point going to Paris without visiting the tower.
-The approach to the tower was a breeze hardly any queues, what an illusion I thought I would not be faced with dredged crowds.
+Nevertheless, it had to be done; there is no point going to Paris without visiting the tower.
+The approach to the tower was a breeze hardly any queues, what an illusion I thought I would not be faced with the dredged crowds.
 How wrong was I?

 Burger and Chips – £15!
 Not going to happen I wouldn’t do it at home so why would I do it next door in Paris, but have I become the traveller who converts the price of food to pounds and compare the prices to home instead of just enjoying the holiday.

-Noticed a lot of rude people.
+Noticed there were a lot of rude people.
 I am talking about plain rude, not waiting for you to get off the Metro before they got on, not saying excuse me but barging and being grumpy!
-But I refused to let them destroy my experience of Paris, so I became rude as well and it made my experience a whole lot better and enjoyable.
+But I refused to let them destroy my experience of Paris, so I became rude as well, and it made my experience a whole lot better and enjoyable.

-The tour guide for Sandman was Agathe and she was lovely, extremely knowledge and passionate about Paris which is always a bonus, which always makes the tour more enjoyable.
+The tour guide for Sandman was Agathe, and she was lovely, extremely knowledgeable and passionate about Paris which is always a bonus, which always makes the tour more enjoyable.

-Hands down this was a wonderful hotel, it maintained such simplicity it worked.
+Hands down this was a fantastic hotel; it maintained such simplicity it worked.
 Whatever negative reviews people may have about this hotel I think they are a bit unjustified and unfair.

 Breakfast in the hotel was for €8 which consisted of pastries, hot chocolate and juice delivered to your room.
-When my breakfast came my initial thought was this will not going to fill me up, oh how wrong was I, it did fill me up and left over for packed lunch whoop whoop.
+When my meal came, my initial thought was this would not going to fill me up, oh how wrong was I, it did fill me up and left over for packed lunch whoop whoop.

-Small things make me happy about hotels and there were so many for this hotel, my main one will be the sockets.
+Small things make me happy about hotels, and there were so many for this hotel, my main one will be the sockets.
 Yes, I said it, sockets.
-Their sockets were universal and also took USB, honestly I cannot say how happy this makes me.
+Their outlets were universal and also took USB.
+Honestly, I cannot say how happy this makes me.
 To be able to charge so many things at the same time.

-I had booked a single room and it was definitely a room for one person.
+I had booked a single room, and it was a room for one person.
 I have to admit it is a small room but when your only interest is to sleep, it being small is not a concern.

 This was the first hotel which called me after check in to make sure I had settled in.
 This was a lovely touch, unfortunately for the person who called me I had fallen asleep and was a bit grumpy when they called.
 If you are reading this, sorry.